Skip to main content

 Add an environment in Elementary (requires an admin user)

 In the Elementary platform, go to Environments in the left menu, and click on the “Create Environment” button.
 Choose a name for your environment, and then choose Databricks as your data warehouse type.
-Provide the following fields in the form:
+Provide the following common fields in the form:

 • Server Host: The hostname of your Databricks account to connect to.